ShocKwav3/CYD_usb_c_only_sample/README.md

     - `tft_eSPI`
     - `XPT2046_Touchscreen`
         - Needed specify url for this library because platformio did not this library in their repository since alpha
+    - `adafruit/Adafruit FT6206 Library``
+        - Used only for simulator since Wokwi only support capacitive touch

 ## Installation
 1. Clone the repository